mithileshbhumca/WeatherAndroid/README.md

    - CityAdapter Using ListAdapter + DiffUtil
    - old notifyDataSetChanged, new DiffUtil:
         Redraw only changed items, Smooth animations, Efficient performance with large lists,Cleaner data updates (submitList())
+5. Test cases:
+   - For Flow unit test uses - turbine (powered by Square), mockk, kotlinx-coroutines-test
+   - For mocking data instead of Mockito uses Mockk for better support in kotlin project, Mocking support for final classes and methods and Coroutine support by default
+   - In Mockk uses every { ... } returns ... / coEvery { ... } returns ..., but in Mockito uses-doReturn(...).whenever(...)